 A Normal Country

-Jeff Thomas | Jan 1st 2020, 8:06:20 pm
+Jeff Thomas | Sep 24th 2024, 2:10:00 pm

 If left to their own devices, people will tend to come up with a society in which residents treat each other with equanimity and respect each other’s property.
 They’ll tend to help their neighbours, yet will otherwise respect each other’s privacy.
 This is not just happenstance.
 It occurs for a reason.
 It’s the most effective way to ensure that peaceful coexistence and mutual benefit are maximized over the long haul.
-So why then, do so many societies seem to begin this way, but eventually devolve into just the opposite?
-The answer is that they grow to a size in which leaders are no longer equal members of the community, but are in a position above the rest.
-And at that point, their self-interest is no longer the same as the self-interest of those they govern.

 If left to their own devices, people will tend to come up with a society in which residents treat each other with equanimity and respect each other’s property.
 They’ll tend to help their neighbours, yet will otherwise respect each other’s privacy.